 As required by prevailing regulations, the Company performed an analysis of the fair values of the assets acquired and liabilities assumed, recognizing the resulting values as the carrying amounts.
 Thus, in prior years the Company recognized the fair value of the operating rights acquired and not recognized in the balance sheets of the acquired and subsequently merged companies in its own balance sheet.
 In summary, said assets correspond to the acquisition price paid to third parties for development of a project until the acquisition date.

-Said assets are amortized on a straight-line basis over the useful life of the assets associated with the corresponding photovoltaic solar installation, which is 18 years, counting form the start-up date of the corresponding installation.
+Said assets are amortized on a straight-line basis over the useful life of the assets associated with with corresponding photovoltaic solar power plant.